List of college sports team names and mascots derived from Indigenous peoples: Canada

 The Department of Educational Foundations at the University of Saskatchewan passed a resolution calling for the retirement of all school mascots and logos that depict First Nations people.

 There was debate at McGill University in the 2010s over the use of the name "Redmen" for men's varsity sports teams, which alumni say originated as a reference to the school colors and the Celtic heritage of its founder before late becoming associated with First Nation's names and imagery which were removed from use in the 1990s.
 (The women's teams, though by the 2010s long since re-dubbed "Marlets", had previously been known as the "Squaws".)
 Others, including indigenous students and Washington State University professor C. Richard King, argue that the name itself is generally used as a disparaging term for indigenous peoples, reinforcing stereotypes and white settler culture.
 McGill principal and vice chancellor Suzanne Fortier announced that the university would refer to its men's teams as "the McGill teams" during the 2019–20 academic year while deciding on a new name.
 Since 2020–21, McGill men's teams have been known as the "Redbirds", while women's sports programs continue to use the name "Martlets", which was not the subject of controversy.

 Seneca College in Toronto, Ontario changed from the Braves to "The Sting" in 2000.

+Mexico

+Aztecas UDLAP ("Aztecs") is the name of the sports teams that represent the Universidad de las Américas Puebla (UDLAP).

+Philippines

+The varsity teams of Arellano University, the Arellano Chiefs was ostensibly named after Cayetano Arellano, the first Chief Justice of the Philippines; its varsity teams were previously known as the "Flaming Arrows" until 2006.
+Its logo depicts a native American.
+Its high school teams are called the "Arellano Braves".

+The varsity teams of San Beda University, the San Beda Red Lions, has its Indian Yell cheer, complete with schoolchildren cheerleaders in Indian face paint, costume and war bonnet.